ollama/ollama/README.md

 ## How to Install 🚀

+🌟 **Important Note on User Roles:**

+- **Admin Creation:** The very first account to sign up on the Ollama Web UI will be granted **Administrator privileges**.
+This account will have comprehensive control over the platform, including user management and system settings.
+- **User Registrations:** All subsequent users signing up will initially have their accounts set to **Pending** status by default.
+These accounts will require approval from the Administrator to gain access to the platform functionalities.

 ### Installing Both Ollama and Ollama Web UI Using Docker Compose

 If you don't have Ollama installed yet, you can use the provided Docker Compose file for a hassle-free installation.
 Simply run the following command: